- Application Questions

 Q: What do I need to do if I’ve been home schooled?

 Home schooled students are welcome at Seton Hall.
-We will need you to submit your SAT scores, recommendation forms and essays as well as a copy of your transcript or home school record.
+We will need you to submit your SAT/ACT scores, recommendation forms and essays as well as a copy of your transcript or home school record.
 If a home school record/transcript is not available a GED may be submitted instead.

 Q: When am I considered a transfer student?